-The Bank plans to provide services to the New York limited purpose trust company once established, including managing the reserves of liquid assets backing USDC issued by the New York limited purpose trust company (Reserve) on a directed basis and performing collateral trustee services for the benefit of USDC holders on a fiduciary basis.
-In addition, Bank plans to provide digital asset3 custody services for its affiliates on a fiduciary basis.
+The Bank plans to provide services to SCTC, including managing a segregated reserve of liquid assets underlying RLUSD issued by SCTC (Reserve) on a directed basis and performing collateral trustee services for the benefit of RLUSD holders on a fiduciary basis.
+In addition, Bank plans to provide cryptocurrency custody service to affiliates and unaffiliated institutional customers on a fiduciary basis.

 The OCC is authorized to charter national banks pursuant to the National Bank Act, 12 USC 21-27.
-In 1978, Congress specifically confirmed the OCC's general authority to charter banks that limit their operations to those of a trust company.4 The operations of a trust company (i.e., the operations of a trust department of a bank or a limited purpose trust company) typically include performing fiduciary activities, as well as other activities that may be non-fiduciary in nature, such as non-fiduciary custody and safekeeping activities.5 Custody and safekeeping activities are fully within the activities of both trust
+In 1978, Congress specifically confirmed the OCC's general authority to charter banks that limit their operations to those of a trust company.
+The operations of a trust company (i.e., the operations of a trust department of a bank or a limited purpose trust company) typically include performing fiduciary activities, as well as other activities that may be non-fiduciary in nature, such as non-fiduciary custody and safekeeping activities.
+Custody and safekeeping activities are fully within the activities of both trust

-3 This letter uses digital assets and crypto-assets or cryptocurrency interchangeably.
+This letter uses digital assets and crypto-assets or cryptocurrency interchangeably.

-4 Congress amended the National Bank Act, 12 USC 27, to add this language in 1978.
+Congress amended the National Bank Act, 12 USC 27 to add this language in 1978.
 Financial Institutions Regulatory and Interest Rate Control Act of 1978, Pub.
 L. 95-630, § 1504, 92 Stat.
 3641, 3713 (1978) (adding this sentence to what is now 12 USC 27(a)).

-5 See OCC Interpretive Letter No. 1170 (July 22, 2020); OCC Interpretive Letter No. 1078 (Apr.
+See OCC Interpretive Letter No. 1170 (July 22, 2020); OCC Interpretive Letter No. 1078 (Apr.
 19, 2007); OCC Interpretive Letter No. 1176 (Jan.
 11, 2021).
 In addition, as of September 30, 2025, OCC-supervised uninsured national trust banks reported a total of \$6.8 trillion in assets under administration.
 Of that total, \$1.6 trillion consisted of custody and safekeeping accounts, while total fiduciary accounts totaled \$5.2 trillion.

-departments6 and limited purpose trust companies in 1978 and today.7 All of the Bank's proposed activities are trust company operations or activities related thereto and are permissible for a national bank under 12 USC 92a or 24(Seventh).
-The Bank proposes to perform collateral trustee and digital asset custody services, both in a fiduciary capacity, and provide separate reserve management services related to its trust or fiduciary activities that are permissible for a national bank.
-Accordingly, the formation of the Bank is authorized.8
+departments and limited purpose trust companies in 1978 and today.
+All of the Bank's proposed activities are trust company operations or activities related thereto and are permissible for a national bank under 12 USC 92a or 24(Seventh).
+The Bank proposes to perform collateral trustee and cryptocurrency custody services, both in a fiduciary capacity, and provide separate reserve management services related to its trust or fiduciary activities that are permissible for a national bank.
+Accordingly, the formation of the Bank is authorized.